 · It’s excellent for families who want to play together because it’s easy for all ages, from young children to grandparents.
 Pickleball is the ultimate intergenerational sport.

-The next Olympics will take place in Paris in 2024.
+So, is pickleball an Olympic sport?
+Not yet!
+But the next Olympics will take place in Paris in 2024.
 Will pickleball be included?
 Or perhaps in Los Angeles for 2028?
 The International Olympic Committee (IOC) has already added surfing, skateboarding and climbing for the 2028 Summer Olympics Games–is pickleball next?
 Only time will tell, but with the sport’s growing popularity and international appeal, it seems likely that we’ll see pickleball on the world’s biggest stage sooner rather than later.